GiowGiow/facademy-dl/README.md

 ## facademy-dl
-facadmy-dl strictly observes the legal regulations and `never` circumvents DRM copy protection.
+This project is an educational project on how to make a local copy of a Website.

-This project is an educational project on `how to make a local copy` of a Website.
+We aim to download to make local copies of videos and pages.

-For this project, we aim to download to make local copies of videos and pages from Fluency Academy.
+facadmy-dl strictly observes the legal regulations and **never circumvents** DRM copy protection.

 It may also not be legal to download the content from the website depending on where you live.
 Your account may be terminated if you use this project to download the content.